 Content is constantly evolving.
-Aggregated information and analysis is based on ongoing and just-in-time research, including one-to-one interviews with senior level executives, allowing in-depth understanding of issues and problems, as well as timely case studies.
+Aggregated information and analysis is based on ongoing and just-in-time research, including one-to-one interviews with senior-level executives, allowing an in-depth understanding of issues and problems, as well as timely case studies.

-Interactive approach includes audience participation, group discussions and collaborative problem solving.
+The interactive approach includes audience participation, group discussions and collaborative problem-solving.